It is said that brahman Itself gets deluded by Its own magic. Does it not then imply that there is really creation and a (created) world out there?

 3. Opponent: The Upanishads show brahman to be the cause of the origin, continuance, and dissolution of the universe (paraphrased).

 Vedantin: Not so.
 The purpose of the Upanishads is to establish “Unity.”
-The scripture that propounds the reality of brahman, existing alone without a second, and that proves the unreality of all modifications.
+The scripture propounds the reality of brahman existing alone without a second, and thereby proves the unreality of all modifications.

 4. “The mention in all Vedanta texts of the origin, continuity and dissolution of the universe is only to strengthen our idea of brahman being a homogeneous unity, and not to make us believe in the origin etc. as an actuality.”
 (Trans: Swami Madhavananda). — 2.1.20, BUB.

 Meaning: (The scriptural statements regarding) the creation that has been multifariously set forth with the help of the examples of clay, iron, sparks etc., is merely by way of generating the idea (of Oneness of (jIva and brahman)).
-But there is no multiplicity in any way.
+There is no multiplicity in any way.

 Shankara writes: